-- 119 According to this Protection Profile there is the following high-level security goal related to specific functionality: - 120 SG4 provide random numbers. - 121 The additional high-level security considerations are refined below by defining security objectives as required by the Common Criteria (refer to Figure 9).
+- 122 According to the Protection Profile there is the following high-level security goal related to specific functionality: - 123 SG4 provide random numbers. - 124 The additional high-level security considerations are refined below by defining security objectives as required by the Common Criteria (refer to Figure 9).